andreaskranis/darwpy/README.md

 A light-weight, yet flexible library for optimisation using Evolutionary Algorithms.
 The library provides the functionality to monitor convergence and enable user to get an idea whether a global optimal has been reached.
 The implementation is designed to enable control of the underlying methods and parameters over the iterative process (e.g tweak the selection process).

 Currently only a Genetic Algorithm has been fully implemented.
-An experimental implementation of the (Firefly optimisation algorithm)[https://en.wikipedia.org/wiki/Firefly_algorithm] is also included.
+An experimental implementation of the [Firefly optimisation algorithm](https://en.wikipedia.org/wiki/Firefly_algorithm)is also included.
 More algorthms, such as the Differential Evolution, will be implemented.

-(Yabox)[https://github.com/pablormier/yabox] has been used as a paradigm for implementing Evolutionary Algorithms in Python.
+[Yabox](ttps://github.com/pablormier/yabox) has been used as a paradigm for implementing Evolutionary Algorithms in Python.
 Darwpy models can be adapted to yabox ones and vice-versa.
 Check the notebooks for examples.
 The formulaiton of the test problems is heavily based from the code provided in yabox.

 ![Optimasation_example](docs/_static/Figure_2.png?raw=true)